From pioneering spirit to reality: The emergence of the Amazon manual payment system – Image: Xpert.Digital

 Summary:

-Amazon, the leading e-commerce company, plans to launch its innovative payment technology “Amazon One” in the USA.
-Customers can pay with the palm of their hand without the need for cash or cards.
-By the end of 2023, more than 500 Whole Foods stores will be equipped with Amazon One, promising convenience, security and benefits for Prime members.
-The technology uses palm vein patterns for identification and offers exclusive discounts for Prime users.
-Amazon has already conducted a successful pilot phase, but questions about security and data protection as well as international expansion still remain unanswered.
+Amazon, the leading e-commerce company, is planning to introduce his innovative payment technology “Amazon One” in the USA.
+Customers can pay with their palm without needing cash or cards.
+By the end of 2023, more than 500 Whole Foods markets are to be equipped with Amazon One, which promises convenience, security and advantages for Prime members.
+The technology uses vein patterns of the palm for identification and offers exclusive discounts for Prime users.
+Amazon has already carried out a successful pilot phase, but questions about security and data protection as well as international expansion are still open.

 Facts:

-- Amazon, leading e-commerce company, plans to launch “Amazon One” in the USA.
+- Amazon leads to the leading e-commerce company is planning to introduce “Amazon One” in the USA.

 - Customers can pay with the palm of their hand, without cash or cards.